Earthquakes in the Arctic Ocean

 4. Situation looks set to get a lot worse

 This situation looks set to get a lot worse.
 Extreme weather events and wild temperature swings look set to become more likely to occur and hit Greenland with ever greater ferocity.
-Earthquakes could reveberate around the Arctic Ocean and destabilize methane held in the form of free gas and hydrates in sediments underneath the Arctic Ocean.
+Earthquakes could reverberate around the Arctic Ocean and destabilize methane held in the form of free gas and hydrates in sediments underneath the Arctic Ocean.

 Meanwhile, as pollution clouds from North America move (due to the Coriolis Effect) over the Atlantic Ocean, the Gulf Stream continues to warm up and carry warmer water into the Arctic Ocean, further increasing the likelihood of methane eruptions from the Arctic seafloor.